zuozhenggh/learning-library/security-library/database/advanced/avdf/avdf.md

 |19| MySQL Audit Collection | 5 minutes|
 -->

-## **STEP 0**: Audit Vault - Initialize ADVF Web Console
+## **STEP 1**: Audit Vault - Run the Deploy Agent

-Before starting the labs, you must enable the workshop pre-configured AVDF Web Console
+1. To perform the Audit Vault labs, you must run this script to enable the pre-configure Audit Vault Server for this workshop

-1. Open a SSH session on your **AVS VM as *opc* User**
+    - Open a SSH session on your **AVS VM as *opc* User**

-2. Initialize the ADVF Console Login
+    - Initialize the Audit Vault server

       ````
       <copy>sudo /root/bootstrap/fix-apex-login.sh</copy>
       ````

-3. Close the session
+    - Close the session

-## **STEP 1**: Audit Vault - Run the Deploy Agent

-1. Open a SSH session on your **DBSec-Lab VM as *oracle* User**
+2. Now, open a SSH session on your **DBSec-Lab VM as *oracle* User**

       ````
       <copy>sudo su - oracle</copy>
       ````

-2. Go to the scripts directory
+3. Go to the scripts directory

       ````
       <copy>cd /home/oracle/DBSecLab/workshops/Database_Security_Labs/AVDF/Deploy_Agent</copy>
       ````

-3. The first script will unpack the `avcli.jar` utility so we can automate most of the agent, host, and audit trail deployment
+4. The first script will unpack the `avcli.jar` utility so we can automate most of the agent, host, and audit trail deployment

       ````
       <copy>./01_deploy_avcli.sh</copy>
       ````

-4. Next, we will use the AV Command Line Interface (AVCLI) to register the host, dbsec-lab, with Audit Vault.
+5. Next, we will use the AV Command Line Interface (AVCLI) to register the host, dbsec-lab, with Audit Vault.
 You will see that the commands being run are stored in the `avcli_register_host.av` file.
 In this step you will see a activation key. **Record this Activation Key for use later in the lab!**

       ````
       <copy>./02_register_host.sh</copy>
       ````

-5. Your output will look similar to this but your `Activation Key` will be different
+6. Your output will look similar to this but your `Activation Key` will be different

    ![](./images/avdf-001.png " ")

-6. Next, we will deploy the Audit Vault Agent.
+7. Next, we will deploy the Audit Vault Agent.
 This script will unpack the `agent.jar` file into the `/u01/app/avagent` directory.

       ````
       <copy>./03_deploy_avagent.sh</copy>
       ````

-7. Once deployed, we will need to activate the Audit Vault Agent.
+8. Once deployed, we will need to activate the Audit Vault Agent.
 Remember the activation key we saw above and paste the key when prompted.

       ````
       <copy>./04_activate_avagent.sh</copy>
       ````

-8. Your output will look similar to this but your `Activation Key` will be different
+9. Your output will look similar to this but your `Activation Key` will be different

    ![](./images/avdf-002.png " ")

-9. As a final step, we will verify that the dbsec-lab host has been properly registered and is activated with Audit Vault
+10. As a final step, we will verify that the dbsec-lab host has been properly registered and is activated with Audit Vault

       ````
       <copy>./05_show_host.sh</copy>
       ````

-10. Notice the output says `Running` for the Agent Status column
+11. Notice the output says `Running` for the Agent Status column

    ![](./images/avdf-003.png " ")